NBC's Peacock streaming service: Everything to know

 - MacGruber, based on the Saturday Night Live sketch character who spawned a movie in 2010.
 Will Forte stars in, writes and produces this comedy series.

-- Lady Parts, a comedy about a female Muslim punk band that aired that aired on Channel 4 in the UK.
+- Lady Parts, a comedy about a female Muslim punk band, which aired on Channel 4 in the UK.

 - Intelligence, a comedy starring David Schwimmer about a maverick American intelligence agent and a hapless British computer analyst.